cysouw/diathesis/text/c01_introduction.md

  \d. \* Ich breche ein Loch.
  \e.
 Ich breche den Felsen.

 Finally, all complement clauses are arguments \Next[a,b], see Chapter [-@sec:subordination].
 Complement clauses can be questioned by *was* \Next[c] and pronominalised by a definite pronoun *es* \Next[d] or an indefinite pronoun *(irgend)etwas* \Next[e].
 Complement clauses are thus syntactically highly similar to case marked noun phrases.
 Caution should be taken when interpreting pronominalised examples like \Next[d,e], because it is not immediately obvious whether the pronouns are replacing a case-marked noun phrase or a complement clause.
-For example, with the verb *hoffen* \Next[e] it is not possible to replace the pronoun *etwas* with a noun phrase, though a governed prepositional phrase with *auf* is possible \Next[f].
+For example, with the verb *hoffen* \Next[e] it is not possible to replace the pronoun *es* with a noun phrase, though a governed prepositional phrase with *auf* is possible \Next[f].

 \ex.
  \a.
 Er hofft, dass er rechtzeitig kommt.
  \b.
 Er hofft rechtzeitig zu kommen.
  \c.
 Was hofft er?
  \d.
 Er hofft es.
- \e.
-Er hofft etwas.
+ \e. \* Er hofft eine gute Note.
  \f.
 Er hofft auf eine gute Note.

 ### *es* Arguments